|Elliott Sound Products||Muting Circuits For Audio|

 When the 'CTRL' input is low, Q1 can no longer 'steal' the base current for Q2 (supplied via R4) so Q2 conducts and LED2 is on.
 This passes signal to ground, and since LED1 is off the remaining (small) signal is fully attenuated by LDR2.
 The diodes are essential, and without them the circuit won't work.

-While using diodes to switch a signal on or off may seem unlikely, it can be done, and some early compressor/limiters used diodes as a variable gain element.
+While using diodes to switch a signal on or off may seem unlikely, it can be done, and some early compressor/limiters used diodes as a variable gain element (as seen in Figure 7).
 You might expect distortion to be high, but that's not necessarily the case.
 When off, there isn't much distortion, provided there are enough diodes to ensure that the signal peaks don't exceed the diode forward voltage.
 The signal is attenuated by passing current through the diodes, which lowers their impedance.
 The main disadvantages of using diodes are the need for very close forward voltage matching to avoid DC offset when the signal is muted, the circuitry needed is more complex than for any of the other methods, and the current drain is higher than most of the other circuits.
 It's included here only because diode switching is an option that most people have never come across, and it has some interest value (if nothing else).

 Figure 6 - Diode/ Zener Muting Circuit